geofflangenderfer/gigMax/README.md

 ## What challenges did you face?
 Would you do anything different?
 - Uber Driver web app contains incomplete data.
 For example, if I completed 20 trips in a week, the app would give details for only 10 of them.
 My first thought was to scrap the project because this would further reduce the trip data sample size.
 I quickly reconsidered and decided to add a manual entry feature, where gigMax told you a week's data was incomplete then allowed you to upload the missing trips.
 Despite being cumbersome, I thought it would still be worth it for drivers when they compared it to their potential increased earnings of ~$1,500/month.
+- after scraping, I had csv files and html content (later parsed to json).
+The question was: do I combine the data sources then insert into db or insert one piece into db then the other?
+I didn't investigate this too much, but my intuition was to go for the first for the following reasons:
+  - combining data with node is easier than with SQL (I don't know SQL so well)
+  - waiting on data to post to cloud db 2x would take longer than 1x

 ## What mistakes did you make?
 Would you do anything different?
 - didn't fully explore the website manually: I ran into a dead-end with one approach to get all the trip data and got discouraged.
 I thought about scrapping the project.
 Then, I manually browsed the website again and found the current approach to grabbing relevant data.
 If I had given up early, I would have missed the current approach.